Cary station (North Carolina): History

+Previous station

 The railroad came to Cary in 1854 with the arrival of the North Carolina Railroad.
 This is the northernmost track in Cary today, and it was originally built mostly by enslaved people.
 A second line for the Chatham Railroad was completed in 1868, creating a railroad crossing in Cary.
 Regular passenger service to Cary started in 1867.
 The Chatham Railroad constructed a passenger waiting room and warehouse in Cary by 1871.
 By the early 20th century, Cary residents used both railroads for daily trips to Raleigh for shopping.
 However, during the Great Depression, rail service was discontinued.

-Cary's historic station was demolished in about 1976.
+Cary station was demolished in about 1976.
 It had served the Southern Railway and the Seaboard Air Line.
 When Amtrak passenger service to Cary resumed in 1995, there was no longer a depot.
 This initial Amtrak service was an infill station on the Piedmont, a state-owned regional railroad operated by Amtrak and mostly financed by the North Carolina Department of Transportation.

-Current station
+Modern station

 In 1996, the North Carolina Department of Transportation Rail Division erected a platform and shelter for the H Line, north of the station, at the cost of $100,000.
 This was just prior to the opening of the new Cary Station which cost $737,000—$637,000 from the town and $100,000 from the Triangle Transit Authority.
 The state-subsidized Carolinian, began serving the station in 1997, in addition to the Piedmont.